NewsNation, the struggling Chicago-based cable news network, shakes up its prime-time lineup - News Break

 NewsNation, the struggling Chicago-based cable news network, shakes up its prime-time lineup

-CHICAGO — Still struggling to find an audience 10 months after launching as a cable news network, NewsNation is shaking up its prime-time lineup — again.
-The Chicago-based network, formerly known as WGN America, is rebranding “Early Edition” as “Rush Hour,” launching “On Balance,” a one-hour platform for former Fox News anchor Leland Vittert, and reducing its signature evening newscast, NewsNation Prime, to just one hour.www.arcamax.com
+Still struggling to find an audience 10 months after launching as a cable news network, NewsNation is shaking up its prime-time lineup — again.
+The Chicago-based network, formerly known as WGN America, is rebranding “Early Edition” as “Rush Hour,” launching “On Balance,” a one-hour platform for former Fox News anchor Leland Vittert, and reducing its signature evening newscast, NewsNation Prime, to just one hour.www.chicagotribune.com

 Comments / 0